leverj/api/source/index.html.md

 Coinpit REST and Websocket API enable access to all features of the platform.
 A complete and comprehensive platform on top of the Coinpit API comprising of Trading clients, Trading bots, etc. can be built on top of it.
 The [live trading site](https://live.coinpit.io) is also built entirely using this API and should be seen as one of the many possible platform implementations.

+Please refer to [JSON field definitions](https://coinpit.io/docs/definitions.html) for more information.

 <a name="sdk"></a>

 ## Language SDK/Libraries